 God has intended that both the bodies of both the male and female be held in purity and holiness.
-This means that because we are made in the image of God and because we are to honor God in all things, we are to hold our bodies in high and respectful esteem and to not use our bodies in sinful ways.
-The woman's body, in particular, is more beautiful than the male's.
+This means that because we are made in the image of God and because we are to honor God in all things that we are to hold our bodies in high and respectful esteem and to not use our bodies in sinful ways.
+The woman's body--in particular--is more beautiful than the male's.
 The woman is not to use her body to entice men and draw lust out of them for the purpose of gaining money (prostitution) or to motivate them to buy something (advertising).
-It is alright for a woman to advertise a product; but if the focus of the advertisement uses her body in a sensuous manner, then this is wrong.
+It is alright for a woman to advertise a product, but if the focus of the advertisement uses her body in a sensuous manner, then this is wrong.

 Women are nurturers by God's design.
 Their bodies are made to give.
 They give life through birth and nurture it through breast-feeding.
 Women are especially gifted in the areas of compassion, long-suffering, love, and sacrifice.
 We can easily see this in the universal love that mothers have for their children across every culture and continent.
 But the world uses this, the gifting of the woman's beauty not for the purpose of nurturing but in taking.
 Instead of elevating the woman to the stature of a nurturing, sacrificial, loving, and patient adult, the world uses the bodies of women to entice out of man lust and with it money.

 There is nothing wrong with the woman in advertising a product.
 But when that advertising involves demonstrating her sexuality and using it in such a way as to untangle men and to keep their attention so that they might be enticed to spend money, then this is sinful.
 It is sinful because it is not honoring to the woman and because it is using her body to bring out lust and is using her grace to entice the spending of money.